DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 <!-- default badges end -->
 # Dashboard for ASP.NET Core — Integrate AI Assistant based on Azure OpenAI

-This example is an ASP.NET Core application with integrated DevExpress Reports and an AI assistant.
+This example is an ASP.NET Core application with integrated DevExpress BI Dashboard and an AI assistant.
 User requests and assistant responses are displayed on-screen using the DevExtreme [`dxChat`](https://js.devexpress.com/jQuery/Documentation/24_2/ApiReference/UI_Components/dxChat/) component.
 An AI Assistant [custom dashboard item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) is based on the `dxChat` widget.

 ![DevExpress BI Dashboard - Integrate an AI Assistant](images/dashboard-ai-assistant.png)

 The AI Assistant reviews and analyzes all the data displayed in the dashboard to answer your questions.
 For a more focused analysis, you can select a specific dashboard item.
-Click the **Values** button in the AI Assistant custom item's caption and choose the desired widget.
+Click the **Select widget** button in the AI Assistant custom item's caption and choose the desired widget.
 Any changes to dashboard data—such as updates to parameters or master filters—will automatically trigger a recreation of the AI Assistant.
 The dashboard data is exported in Excel format and passed to the AI Assistant.

 **Please note that AI Assistant initialization takes time.
 The assistant is ready for interaction once Microsoft Azure scans the source document on the server side.**